dec4234/Endstone/README.md

 ## Libraries
 **[MCPROTO-RS](https://github.com/Twister915/mcproto-rs)** - Used to manipulate and set up packets to be sent using MCTokio

-**[MCTokio](https://github.com/Twister915/mctokio)** - Library used to interpret and write Minecraft protocol packets to and from real Minecraft clients and servers.
+**[craftio-rs](https://github.com/Twister915/craftio-rs)** - Library used to interpret and write Minecraft protocol packets to and from real Minecraft clients and servers.

 ## References
-The following public projects were instrumental in setting up the most basic features.
-Some code for critical functions may be sourced from these.
+The following public projects were incredibly useful in understanding how a Minecraft Server would be developed in Rust.

 **[MCHPRS](https://github.com/MCHPR/MCHPRS)** - Minecraft High Performance Redstone Server an implementation specifically desgined around ideal performance for large scale redstone builds.